If your browser cannot read Polish characters, click here.

 The synod sent Gonesius to Wittenberg to have his antitrinitarian views corrected by Philipp Melanchthon (the second leading Lutheran theologian, next to Martin Luther).
 But this did not solve the problem.
 For Melanchthon rejected him as a heretic.
 Calvin’s disciple, Theodore Beza, commented that Gonesius’s heresy was strikingly similar to the antitrinitarian theology of Gribaldi.
 Back in Poland, Gonesius found a publisher for a book, De filio Dei homine Christo Iesu (On the Son of God, the Man Jesus Christ), 1556.
 It proved to be both influential and controversial.
 Shortly afterwards he was excommunicated and banished by the Pińczów Synod.
 Gonesius travelled to Ełk to defend his views against the Lutheran reformer Pierpaolo Vergerio, who also declared him to be a dangerous heretic.

 Although King Sigismund II August ordered his imprisonment, Gonesius did not serve any time in prison.
-(Poland’s king was the first cousin to King John Sigismund of Hungary, who in 1568 passed the first European decree of religious freedom, the Edict of Torda, and supported the establishment of the Unitarian Church in Transylvania.)
+(Poland’s king was the uncle (his mother's brother) to King John Sigismund of Hungary, who in 1568 passed the first European decree of religious freedom, the Edict of Torda, and supported the establishment of the Unitarian Church in Transylvania.)
 Gonesius quickly became a leading cleric and a controversial theologian in the Reformed Church (Calvinist).
 He operated under the protection of Mikołaj Radziwiłł; the Black, marshal and chancellor of the Lithuanian Grand Duchy.
 The support of regional gentry was necessary, because they built and financed the churches and provided protection from the Catholic hierarchy and from other secular rulers.
 As the head of government in Lithuania, the Protestant Radziwiłł managed to convert most of the country to the Reformed Church, even though the head of state in neighboring Poland was Catholic.
 In all likelihood, it was Radziwiłł who saved Gonesius from imprisonment.

 In 1558 Gonesius participated in the (Calvinist) Reformed Synod of Wodzisław.
 His followers succumbed to pressure and reluctantly signed a Reformed confession.
 Later in the same year, at Brest-Litovsk, he argued against infant baptism.
 His propositions were received with hostility.
 In 1560 the Pińczów synod condemned him.